Mainland Headwear Holdings:

 (iv) Information and Communication

-Information that gathered by business units from customers, suppliers, employees and relevant trade organizations and authorities are discussed internally and are shared with Hong Kong headquarters management formally or informally to facilitate decision making process.
-Management report to the board up to date status on performance, developments, significant risks and major initiatives and other relevant issues, and the board, in turn, communicate to management what information it needs and provide directions and
+relevant trade organizations and authorities are discussed internally and are shared with Hong Kong headquarters management formally or informally to facilitate decision making process.
+Management report to the Board the latest date status on performance, developments, significant risks and major initiatives and other relevant issues, and the Board, in turn, communicate to management what information it needs and provide directions and feedbacks.
+There are at least four Board meetings every year.

 (v) Monitoring